vrandall66/mod_0_skills/top_down_design.md

 <br /><br /><br />

 1. **Attend Try Coding event**<br />
 	1.1.
-Get a feel for Turing, see if it is a good culture fit for you.
+Get a feel for Turing, see if it is a good culture fit for you.<br />
 	1.2.
-While participating, think about which program seems to make more sense.
+While participating, think about which program seems to make more sense.<br />
 		1.2.1.
 It might all still be confusing and overwhelming, but when you do something correctly, is it exciting?
-What about it is exciting?
+What about it is exciting?<br />
 	1.3.
 Ask questions about anything and everything.
 <br />